tamhub/metabase/docs/operations-guide/creating-RDS-database-on-AWS.md

 This step can take around 20 minutes.
 If the deletion fails, you'll have to identify through CloudFormation which resources failed to be deleted and delete them yourself.

 ## Step 3
 Return to RDS and select the **Snapshots** option on the left of the page.
-You should see a Manual Snapshot listed
+You should see a Manual Snapshot listed.
 ![RDS Snapshots](images/RDSSnapshotsMenu.png)

 Select that snapshot and click on **Actions** -> Restore Snapshot